 Lyme disease is an illness that’s hard to comprehend unless you’ve experienced it yourself.
 To say that Lyme has changed my life is an understatement.
 But, even on my most difficult days, I have so much that I’m thankful for.

 I would like to share more of my story later, but it’s long and I don’t want to overwhelm you.
 I’ve talked to many other people who have had the same experiences, being told Lyme disease didn’t occur where they live and not received prompt and proper treatment.
 I believe it’s essential to share our stories with others to bring light to the truth about Lyme, uncovering all the misconceptions (even within the medical community) along the way.
 Thanks for reading.
-Please share in the comments below and I will reply.

 Have you ever been bitten by a tick and gotten sick?
 If so, what tests (if any) were performed and what treatment were you given?
 Do you feel better now?

 Please leave your comments and questions below so we can learn from each other.
 XO, Lori

 If you enjoyed this article, you may want to read more:

 - Living With Lyme Disease, Part 2

 - Undiagnosed And Suffering With Lyme Disease: I Felt Like I Was Dying

 - Warning: Lyme Disease Is Spreading Faster Than AIDS

 - Chronic Illness: What’s A Spoonie Anyway?